ledelma2/fetch-de-assessment/README.md

 # fetch-de-assessment
-Data Engineer Assessment Project for Fetch Rewards
+Data Engineer Assessment Project for Fetch Rewards.
+Below you will find a section describing the design of the pipeline and its granualar components, and below that instructions for running in a local enviornment.
+Any specific questions or concerns can added as an issue to this repository or be sent via email to `ledelman1995@gmail.com`.

 # Design Overview
 The main drivers behind my design decisions were scalability and speed.
 Ideally, in a production enviornment, every major piece of the `consumer.py` class would be containerized and free to scale independantly.
 However, for the purposes of this assessment, I decided to make the classes a little more tightly coupled to simplify I/O and control flow.